 Back to Platforms

-Platform 4: Advanced PK-PD AMR modelling
+Platform 4: Advanced AMR Modelling

 This platform in molecular pharmacology and pharmacokinetics-pharmacodynamics (PK-PD) led by the University of Liverpool provides new drug development models and approaches to help industry develop new agents to meet the challenge of antimicrobial resistance.
 It supports the discovery and development of novel therapeutics to tackle the world’s most critical, multi-drug-resistant infections.